artmenlope/matplotlib-fill_between-in-3D/README.md

 ## Examples of use:

-The needed imports for these examples will be
+The needed imports for these three examples will be
 ```python
 import numpy as np
 import matplotlib.pyplot as plt